Network Security #

 Network Access Control (NAC) #

-Is a system/device/endpoint alllwed to connect to given network?
+Is a system/device/endpoint allowed to connect to a given network?

 - Implementation types